oleander/git-fame-rb/README.md

   - `author.raw_files` (Fixnum) Number of files changed.
   - `author.file_type_counts` (Array) File types (k) and loc (v)

-#### A note about authors found

-TODO: Fix this

-The list of authors may include duplicate people.
-If a git user's configured name or email address change over time, the person will appear multiple times in this list (and your repo's git history).
-Git allows you to configure this using the .mailmap feature.
-See ````git shortlog --help```` for more information.

 ## Testing

 1. Download fixtures (`spec/fixtures`) using `git submodule update --init`.